-Immersive Learning has taken the L&D and HR world by storm.
+Immersive Learning and VR have taken the L&D and HR world by storm.
 Even with the significant changes to how our world works, Immersive Learning remains a cornerstone of corporate learning today and a foundation for where things are headed.
-Founded in behavioral and cognitive science, Immersive Learning provides a memorable tool that accelerates employees’ proficiency in their roles.
+Founded in behavioral and cognitive science, Immersive Learning with VR provides a memorable tool that accelerates employees’ proficiency in their roles through an immersive training environment.

-With such impact, it’s important to understand what this emerging category of training is and why it works so well in an enterprise environment.
+With such impact, it’s important to understand what this emerging category of training is and why VR learning works so well in an enterprise environment.

 What is Immersive Learning?